dbridg15/CMEECoursework/CMEEMiniProject/README.md

 ##Dependancies

 ####python 3.6
-- pandas
+- pandas 0.20.3 - data manipulation
-- numpy
+- numpy 1.13.3 - numerical operations
-- scipy
+- scipy 0.19.1 - scientific operations
-	- .constants
-	- .stats
-- sys
+- sys - interaction with operating system
-- lmfit
+- lmfit 0.9.7 - model fitting with NLLS
-	- .minimize
-	- .Pamameters
-	- .report_fit
+- datetime - timing scripts

-####R
+####R 3.4.2
-- ggplot2
+- ggplot2 2.2.1 - for plotting
-- dplyr
+- dplyr 0.7.4 -
+- tidyr 0.7.1 -
-- gridExtra
+- gridExtra 2.3 - for producing tables
-- grid
+- grid 3.4.2 - for arranging plots in grid on page

 ## How to run
 To run the entire project with default parameters (see below) execute the 'run_project.sh' file from the Code directory.